 What's Stem Cell Therapy?

-Stem Cell Based Therapy/Bone Marrow is an exciting state-of-the-art procedure which takes advantage of our bodies natural ability to heal itself.
+Bone Marrow/UCT therapy is an exciting state-of-the-art procedure which takes advantage of our bodies natural ability to heal itself.
 Bone Marrow stem cells have the unique ability to transform and mimic other cells in our body.
 These stem cells can be found in various tissues and are naturally alert and ready to repair injuries when they occur.
-Over the past 20 years, advancements in medicine allow doctors to use stems cells as a key element in regenerative medicine therapies.
+Over the past 20 years, advancements in medicine have allowed doctors to use stems cells as a key element in regenerative medicine therapies.

 In cases where injuries or age-related degeneration occurs, our body can fail to deploy the adequate stem cells needed to the damaged area to potentially repair it.
 The patient can experience chronic pain as a result.
 This is where our stem cell therapy procedures can be used.
 By injecting stem cells back into the affected area and targeting where they are placed, we are able to treat a large variety of conditions and help the body heal itself.

 Stem Cell Therapy Benefits

-Patients can benefit from stem cell based therapy/bone marrow.
+Patients can benefit from bone marrow therapy.
 The procedure’s advantages include:

 - Non-surgical procedure